 Benedict instructed me to relocate to a city without pondering on how jobs are hard to find in the cities of Africa.
-He also seemed unaware that living in the city comes with it such challenges as traffic jams and urban crime that can be stressful.
+He also seemed unaware that living in the city comes with it such challenges as traffic jams, urban crime and noise pollution that can be stressful.
 And he didn't bother to inquire why I prefer staying in a rural setting where communing with nature stimulates my creative thinking.
 What a shallow-thinker Benedict was!

 Then there is this teacher I met at a school in Nairobi where I taught Music in 2015.
 Let me call him Mr. Nungunungu to hide his identity.
 Once when I told Mr. Nungunungu that I was still living with my parents, he started lecturing me on what I should do with my life.
 I will never forget the morning I entered his office to ask for something, only for him to command me to stop playing the piano and find means of living alone.

 By commanding me to stop playing the piano, Mr. Nungunungu must have been another shallow thinker.
 Why am I saying so?
 Because he didn't seem to understand how I love playing the piano and how music beautifies our lives.
 He also seemed not to know how some musicians have made a fortune by following their passion of playing a music instrument.